brandonavant/azure-hosted-minecraft/infra/opentofu-bootstrap/README.md

   * Delete resource groups.
   * Delete storage accounts.
-  * Delete or modify existing Terraform state blobs.
+  * Delete or modify existing OpenTofu state blobs.

-If you need to change the naming scheme or move state between accounts/containers, handle that carefully at the Terraform level.
+If you need to change the naming scheme or move state between accounts/containers, handle that carefully at the OpenTofu level.

 ---